How to adjust your sewing machine according to the fabric used?

 3.5-4

-Specific sewing machine setting
+Specific sewing machine adjustment

 The importance of stitch length and width

-Quelle machine à coudre choisir pour un débutant ?
+Quelle machine à coudre choisir pour un débutant ? - Verotex

-Le tutoriel de la machine coudre pour les débutants
+Le tutoriel de la machine coudre pour les débutants - Verotex

 Leave a comment